-BR 047 is a 11-acre BLM reservoir located approximately 6 miles north of Zurich.
-The reservoir first stocked in 1940 with largemouth bass and black crappie, bluegill were stocked in 1943.
+BR 047 is an 11-acre BLM reservoir located approximately 6 miles north of Zurich.
+The reservoir was first stocked by FWP in 1940 with largemouth bass and black crappie, bluegill were stocked in 1943.
 Water levels rarely fluctuate more than one foot/year on BR 047 and in 2010 one gill net and two trap nets were set overnight to determine the fish composition and a depth profile was conducted to determine overwinter survival of game species.
 The gill net contained no fish and the trap nets combined captured 120 fathead minnows.
 The depth profile found a max depth of 11 feet.
-BR 047 will be stocked in 2011 with either rainbow trout or largemouth bass and bluegill.
-A windmill aeration system will be installed to increase likely survival of fish through the winter months.
+BR 047 was stocked in 2011 with bluegill.
+A windmill aeration system was installed to increase likely survival of fish through the winter months.